ravikiranking/sai/README.md

-# sai: simple arch installer
+# sai: simpl    e arch installer

 It is released under GPL2, and places all installation files in `/sai`.